-There are nine commercially-released CDs in the catalogue featuring the music of Richard Pantcheff, of which three contain his works exclusively.
-Four further discs are in currently in preparation, two of which feature his works exclusively :
+There are ten commercially-released CDs in the catalogue featuring the music of Richard Pantcheff, of which three contain his works exclusively.
+Three further discs are in currently in preparation, two of which feature his works exclusively :

 COMMERCIAL CD RECORDINGS

 1. Choral work Phos Hilaron appears on the CD O Sapientia – Twentieth and Twenty First Century Choral Music.
 Performed by the City of Oxford Choir, conducted by Peter Leech.
 Parish Records.
 PARECCD004.
 April 2002.